Akronae/NJDB/README.md

 ![Icon](http://img15.hostingpics.net/pics/332336sloth.png)
 [![NPM](https://nodei.co/npm/sjdb.png)](https://nodei.co/npm/sjdb/)

+# **Release Note**
+## r 1.1.0

++ One parameter added to db.create() who is of bool type, 'force', mean that all security will be avoided
++ You can now create multiples DB in the same folder
++ Added `db.core.secureMod` bool => if true, you can't create db's in existing folder, false@default
++ Log file's name start with their db name
++ Log system has been improved and corrected
++ CLI Text has been corrected

 # **Description**
 ## **sjdb in one sentence**
 sjdb (Simple JSON Database) is a very lightweight (2.75Kb) with 0 dependencie, embedded/persistant JSON database to Node.js, made for little projects.